|

 Copyright: 1937

+Published in Detective Comics #33, November, 1939, 6 pages.
 Armed tanks from invading Thoria, a war-minded dictator-ruled country, thunder into Luxem, a small democratic nation.
 The leader of that conquered country, Karl Palchek, is taken prisoner and tortured but eventually escapes and makes his way to the States.
 When word comes that agents from Thoria are out to kill the former leader, Bart Regan is assigned protection detail.
+Click here to read the story.

-30 'The Ambassador to Bolaria' 'The Ambassador to Bolaria'
+'The Ambassador to Bolaria'

 Published by DC Comics